hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_genome_reference_data.md

 - **Ensembl, NCBI, and UCSC** all use the **same genome assemblies or builds** provided by the GRC
 	- GRCh38 = hg38; GRCh37 = hg19
 	- Patches or minor revisions of the genome, which don't change the genome coordinates, are frequently provided by the GRC.
-The reference genomes on different genome databases **incorporate these updates at different intervals**; therefore, the genome reference sequence for the same genome build can vary slightly between databases
+Each database makes the patches available for users at different intervals.
+When the patches are applied, the genome reference sequence may be differ between databases.
+		- GRCh38p1 != GRCh38p2

 - Each biological database **independently determines the gene annotations**; therefore, gene annotations between these databases can differ, even though the genome assembly is more or less the same.
 Naming conventions are also different (chr1=1) between databases.